 Leh to Kathmandu

-I'm 58.
-Family grown up, and making their own way in life.
-Business organised to allow these sorts of trips.
-Time for adventure travel again (veteran of Tour d'Afrique 2018 and South American Epic 2022.)
+Time for another adventure, (veteran of Tour d'Afrique 2018, South American Epic 2022 and Trans-Himalaya 2023.)
 Looking forward to meeting a group of like minded people to share the experience.

 Mats Fredrix